RFID Blocking Technology: Does It Protect Your Online Privacy?

 - Most credit card chips are not RFID-capable.
 Chip-embedded credit cards do not transmit any information without being inserted in a reader.

-- Contactless credit cards contain encrypted payment info.
+- Contactless credit cards contain payment info protected with encryption.
 Cards like Visa PayWave or MasterCard PayPass encrypt the information they transmit, even if they are contactless.

 - Same goes for passports: they usually contain RFID blocking material already, and the information available via RFID is encrypted.